Zonkil9/AbInitioPython/README.md

 # AbInitioPython
 This is a simple Python program for basic *ab initio* calculations.
-It was written just as a proof of concept and a test of the author's understanding of Hartree-Fock and post-Hartree-Fock methods. <ins>**AbInitioPython** is slow and unintuitive.</ins> For a real Python implementation of computational chemistry methods, the author recommends [PySCF](https://github.com/pyscf/pyscf).
+It was written just as a proof of concept and a test of the author's understanding of Hartree-Fock and post-Hartree-Fock methods. <ins>**AbInitioPython** is slow, unoptimized, and unintuitive.</ins> For a real Python implementation of computational chemistry methods, the author recommends [PySCF](https://github.com/pyscf/pyscf).

 ## Capabilities